-- 1.1 The Trust takes the safeguarding of its pupils very seriously and we recognise that it is extremely important that any safeguarding concerns or allegations made against a member of staff, supply staff, contractors or volunteers is managed quickly and effectively.
-It is also important that low safeguarding concerns are recognised and reported so behaviours can be appropriately managed. - 1.2 This policy sets out how the Trust will manage safeguarding concerns and allegations and low level concerns raised in relation to a member of staff, supply staff, contractors or volunteers at our school, together with allegations relating to incidents that happened when an individual or organisation was using the Trust's premises for the purposes of running activities for children.
-It meets the requirements of the Department for Education statutory guidance for managing allegations set out in Part 4 of Keeping Children Safe in Education 2023. - 1.3 This policy is set out in two parts.
-The first part deals with allegations made against members of staff, including supply staff, contractors or volunteer at our school, together with allegations relating to incidents that happened when an individual or organisation was using the Trust's premises for the purposes of running activities for children.
-The second part deals with low level concerns raised in relation to members of staff, including supply staff, contractors or volunteers.

-2 Part One: Managing allegations made against members of staff, supply staff, contractors or volunteers

-- 2.1 This part of the policy will be followed when managing such allegations and may be adapted to each case as required.
-Whilst it will be used in all cases, Part 4 of Keeping Children Safe in Education 2023 requires that it is followed in any case where it is suspected or alleged that a member of staff, including agency staff, or a volunteer has: - behaved in a way that has harmed a child or may have harmed a child (see our child protection and safeguarding policy (https://www.humbereducationtrust.co.uk/policies/ for what we mean by 'harm'); - possibly committed a criminal offence against or related to a child; or - behaved towards a child or children in a way that indicates he or she may pose a risk of harm to children. - behaved or may have behaved in a way that indicates they may not be suitable to work with children - 2.2 The fourth bullet point above includes behaviour that may have happened outside of Trust that might make an individual unsuitable to work with children.
-This is known as transferable risk. - 2.3 This policy will also be used where allegations are made relating to incidents that happened when an individual or organisation was using the Trust's premises for the purposes of running activities for children.

-2.4 This policy will be used alongside our complaints policy and child protection and safeguarding policy, both of which can be accessed here https://www.humbereducationtrust.co.uk/policies/.
+- 1.1 The school takes the safeguarding of its pupils very seriously and we recognise that it is extremely important that any safeguarding concerns or allegations made against a member of staff, supply staff, contractors or volunteers is managed quickly and effectively.
+It is also important that low level safeguarding concerns are recognised and reported so behaviours can be appropriately managed. - 1.2 This policy sets out how the school will manage safeguarding concerns and allegations made about a member of staff, supply staff, contractors or volunteers at our school, together with allegations relating to incidents that happened when an individual or organisation was using the school premises for the purposes of running activities for children.
+It meets the requirements of the Department for Education statutory guidance for managing allegations set out in Part 4 of Keeping Children Safe in Education 2024. - 1.3 This policy is set out in two parts.
+The first part deals with allegations made against members of staff, including supply staff, contractors or volunteers, together with allegations relating to incidents that happened when an individual or organisation was using the school premises for the purposes of running activities for children.
+The second part deals with low level concerns raised in relation to members of staff, including supply staff, contractors or volunteers. - 2 Part One: Managing allegations made against members of staff, supply staff, contractors or volunteers - 2.1 This part of the policy will be followed when managing such allegations and may be adapted to each case as required.
+Whilst it will be used in all cases, Part 4 of Keeping Children Safe in Education 2024 requires that it is followed in any case where it is suspected or alleged that a member of staff, including agency staff, or a volunteer has: - behaved in a way that has harmed a child or may have harmed a child (see our child protection and safeguarding policy (Humber Education Trust - Policies) for what we mean by 'harm'); - possibly committed a criminal offence against or related to a child; or - behaved towards a child or children in a way that indicates he or she may pose a risk of harm to children. - behaved or may have behaved in a way that indicates they may not be suitable to work with children - 2.2 The fourth bullet point above includes behaviour that may have happened outside of school that might make an individual unsuitable to work with children.
+This is known as transferable risk. - 2.3 This policy will also be used where allegations are made relating to incidents that happened when an individual or organisation was using the school premises for the purposes of running activities for children. - 2.4 This policy will be used alongside our complaints policy and child protection and safeguarding policy, both of which can be accessed here Humber Education Trust Policies.